Haus der Bayerischen Geschichte

 Adrian Alexander

-The exciting history of the Agilolfing dukes and other important personalities of the Bavarian early Middle Ages are also highlighted.
-In particular Duke Tassilo III, whose fate and his legendary treasure take center stage.
-The undisputed highlight is the world-famous Tassilo-Luitpirc chalice, which stands out in its own room and is auratically staged to unfold its impressive effect.
+The exhibition also sheds light on the fascinating history of the Agilolfing dukes and other significant figures from Bavaria’s early Middle Ages.
+Particular focus is placed on Duke Tassilo III, his fate and his legendary treasure.
+The undisputed highlight is the world-famous Tassilo-Luitpirc Chalice, which, displayed prominently in its own room and presented in an atmospheric setting, is able to make a truly impressive impact.

-In the large-scale projected closing film, cabaret artist and director Christoph Süß offers visitors the “showdown” of the exhibition in his usual humorous Bavarian style.
-In this wall-filling conclusion, the historical events are presented in five chapters.
-It also answers questions that arose during the visit and raises new ones.
-The reduced color scheme of the rooms does wonderful justice to the architectural simplicity of the white diocesan museum, while the rather dark lighting does justice to the overall mystical mood of the dramatic narrative.
-In addition, great importance was attached to inclusion and barrier-free exhibition stations when staging the exhibits.
+In the large-scale projected closing film, cabaret artist and director Christoph Süß presents visitors with the exhibition’s ‘showdown’ in his characteristic Bavarian humour.
+In this wall-filling conclusion, the historical events are presented across five chapters.
+Furthermore, it answers questions that arose during the visit whilst also raising new ones.
+The minimalist colour scheme of the rooms perfectly complements the white Diocesan Museum’s architectural simplicity, whilst the rather subdued lighting enhances the mystical atmosphere of the dramatic narrative.
+Furthermore, great importance was placed on inclusion and accessible exhibition stations when staging the exhibits.

-Jangled nerves was also responsible for the spatial design, conceptual design, project management and audio and media production of the opening production and the concluding film for the Bavarian State Exhibition.
+At the Bavarian State Exhibition, jangled nerves was also responsible for the spatial design, conceptual design, project management, and audio and media production for the opening production and the closing film.

 Client